fyzanshaik/bookmyevent-ily/README.md

-# Evently - High-Performance Event Booking Platform
+# BookMyEvent - High-Performance Event Booking Platform

-Evently is a scalable, high-performance event booking platform designed to handle a large volume of concurrent ticket sales with zero overselling.
-It provides a robust backend system built on a microservices architecture, ensuring reliability and data consistency under pressure.
+BookMyEvent is a scalable, high-performance event booking platform designed to handle a large volume of concurrent ticket sales with zero overselling.
+It provides a robust backend system built on a microservices architecture with nginx API gateway, ensuring reliability and data consistency under pressure.

 ## ✨ Key Features